idallmann/EVA-impact-aires-protegees/docs/02_matching.md

 # Matching

-In this R Markdown are performed the different steps to obtain a matched dataset, i.e a dataset with control and treated observational units to compute the Average Treatment on the Treated (ATT).
+In this R Markdown are performed the different steps to obtain a matched dataset, i.e a dataset with control and treated observational units to compute the treatment effect.
 The treatment here is to be under protected area status, and we look at the impact on deforestation.

 The steps are the following

 1. Pre-processing : in a loop for each country

-    1. Create a grid of a given country
+    1. Create a grid of the country

     2. Import geospatial data on PAs from the WDPA dataset, and assign each observation unit/pixel to a group : PA funded by the AFD (treated), PA non-funded by the AFD, buffer (closed to but not a PA), other (so potential control).

-    3. Compute the covariates and outcome of interest for all pixels thanks to the mapme.biodiversity package
+    3. Compute the covariates and outcome of interest in all pixels thanks to the mapme.biodiversity package

-    4. Build the matching data frame
+    4. Build the matching data frame : each pixel is assigned to a group and has covariates and outcome values.

-2. Post-processing
+2. Post-processing : in a loop for each country

     1. Load the matching dataframe of the given country